ratschlab/sim_read_until/usecases/README.md

 Files:
 - `enrich_usecase.py`: end-to-end script that runs an enrichment with ReadFish connected to the simulator, see the instructions in that file
 - `enrich_usecase_submission.sh`: condor submission script, can also be run locally
+- `compute_absolute_enrichment.ipynb`: compute the absolute enrichment for the enrich usecase by comparing to control
 - `install_usecase_deps.sh`: to install `minimap2` and `NanoSim` (optional), launch it from the repo root
-- `create_nanosim_reads.ipynb`: notebook to create NanoSim reads that can be fed into the simulator by modifying the config file
+- `generate_nanosim_reads.sh`: script to create NanoSim reads that can be fed into the simulator

 ## Parameter Extraction from an Existing Run